Teenage swimmer Taylor Ruck picks up gold and silver at the Commonwealth Games - Red Deer Advocate

 Ruck brought the Canadians home with a blistering 51.82-second anchor leg for a time of 3:33.92.
 The Canadian record is 3:32.89, set by Oleksiak, Ruck and company in a bronze medal performance in Rio.

-Canada also picked up another silver and a bronze in the pool, thanks to Sarah Mehain of Vernon, B.C., placing second and Tess Routliffe of Caledon, Ont., third in the women’s S7 (para) 50-metre butterfly.
+Canada also picked up another silver in the pool, thanks to Sarah Mehain of Vernon, B.C., placing second in the women’s S7 (para) 50-metre butterfly.
+Tess Routliffe of Caledon, Ont., was third but did not get a bronze because there were only four competitors.

 “It’s been a great day,” said Atkinson.

-Note: Note to readers: This is a corrected story.
-A previous version incorrectly stated that Routliffe won a bronze medal.